Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     :hide:

     ...
-    Optimize a model with 122 rows, 130 columns and 270 nonzeros ...
+    Optimize a model with 112 rows, 130 columns and 290 nonzeros ...
     Model has 55 quadratic objective terms
+    ...
+    Presolved: 26 rows, 25 columns, 65 nonzeros
     ...

 Note that these parameters prescribe the transaction fees *relative* to the